Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Introduction

 In this study, using a combination of first-principles calculations and a tight-binding model, we first show that contrary to the earlier belief~\cite{calder_sro}, the Rh-O$_6$ octahedra in \sro~is not perfect and the octahedral crystal field at Rh-sites has additional trigonal-like distortions originating from the influence of the extended environment of Sr atoms.
 Using the exact diagonalization (ED) technique, we show that despite such a distortion, mixing between $J_{\text{eff}}$ = 1/2-3/2 states is small and description of low-energy space in terms of $J_{\text{eff}}$ = 1/2 states is still valid in this material.
 Magnetic interaction among these pseudo-spins estimated using second-order perturbation theory show highly bond-dependent anisotropic behavior with additional diagonal/off-diagonal terms appearing alongside two particularly noticeable features, antiferromagnetic Kitaev and Dzyaloshinskii-Moriya (DMI) interactions on some of the first nearest-neighbor (1NN) Rh-Rh bonds.
 We attribute the appearance of DMI to the local inversion symmetry breaking due to the extended environment of Sr$^{+2}$ ions.
 The second and third nearest-neighbor interactions are found to be negligibly small.
 The classically optimized magnetic ground state brings an antiferromagnetic configuration which is energetically close to the previously proposed magnetic structure.
-Spin wave spectra calculated using linear spin-wave theory is found to be gaped throughout the Brillouin zone, consistent with underlying frustrated magnetic interactions.
-The origin of various features of the spectra is analyzed separately by examining the role of various magnetic interaction terms in the spin Hamiltonian.
-In the end, we also show that the replacement of Sr with Ca atoms can substantially enhance the magnetic interactions and may be a better magnetic candidate in the category of 4$d$ oxides.
+Spin wave spectra calculated using linear spin-wave theory is found to be gaped throughout the Brillouin zone, consistent with underlying frustrated magnetic frustration.
+Origin of various features of the spectra is analyzed separately by examining the role of various magnetic interaction terms in the spin Hamiltonian.
+This analysis establish the fact that the spectra is a combined effort of all these highly anisotropic magnetic interactions and a relatively simpler minimal magnetic model may not be plausible in the current case.
+Our study provides crucial insights for compounds belonging to this class.